neos/fusion-form/Documentation/FusionReference.rst

 Neos.Fusion.Form:Definition.Form
 --------------------------------

+The prototype will instantiate and return a `Neos\Fusion\Form\Domain\Form`_ object which allows to access the form informations via methods exposed to eel.
+Usually the regturned object will be put into the `form` context by the `Neos.Fusion.Form:Component.Form`_ prototype.

 :request: (ActionRequest, defaults to the the current `request`) The data the form is bound to.
 Can contain objects, scalar and nested values.
 :namespacePrefix: (string, defaults to `request.getArgumentNamespace()`) The data the form is bound to.
 Can contain objects, scalar and nested values.
 :data: (mixed, defaults to `Neos.Fusion:DataStructure`) The data the form is bound to.
 Can contain objects, scalar and nested values.